hazim1093/awesome-home-kubernetes/scripts/clone-pull-all/README.md

 A simple hacky script to clone and/or pull all projects (github links) mentioned in the [Readme](../../README.md)

+Helpful when you need to search something across all projects for inspiration :)

 The projects are cloned in directories named: `<user>_<repository-name>` e.g `ams0_rancher-home`

 ## Usage